Inkraja/Advanced-Combat-Tracker/readme.md

 * Added total damage and [aegis damage] of encounter
 * New /acttell <playername> script, which is basically a /whisper of /actchat

----
 ## 1.0.6.0
-DamageType für Aegis setzen auf "Aegis" statt "None", Option?
+DamageType fÃ¼r Aegis setzen auf "Aegis" statt "None", Option?

----
 ## 1.0.5.9
-Liste von Eafalas für Französische Version eingefügt
+Liste von Eafalas fÃ¼r FranzÃ¶sische Version eingefÃ¼gt

----
 ## 1.0.5.8
-Neues Gadget eingefügt
+Neues Gadget eingefÃ¼gt

----
 ## 1.0.5.7
 * resorted tabstop for elements on Secret Parsing Options page
 * /actchat abbreviation-line only lists elements which are actually exported (checked "Pen%" -> "p = pen" and so on)